 - 12. Lewd, obscene, licentious, or indecent conduct or verbal or written threat of such action against another person, including sexual harassment or misconduct. - 13.
 Harassment, intimidation, bribery, physical assault, or any other means, implied or explicit, to influence any member of a judicial body named in the Code, including witnesses, faculty members, staff members, and students before, during, or after a hearing.
 Organizations shall be responsible for the actions of their individual members, alumni, advisors, or others in this type of situation. - 14.
-Possession of firearms or weapons (including hunting guns, bows, crossbows, etc.), ammunition, explosives, fireworks, or any other dangerous instruments. - 15.
+Possession of firearms or weapons (including hunting guns, bows, crossbows, etc.), ammunition, explosives, fireworks, or any other danger instruments in any building or classroom, and on any College-owned property in violation of Alabama Law 213-286. - 15.
 Intoxication from, or the possession and/or consumption of, any alcoholic beverage or non-prescribed controlled substance. - 16.
 Unauthorized manufacture, sale, delivery, or possession of any drug or drug paraphernalia defined as illegal under local, state, or federal law. - 17.
-Theft, accessory to theft, and/or possession and/or transportation and/or sale of stolen property. - 18.
-Physical abuse, threat of violence, intimidation, and physical or mental harassment. - 19.
+Theft, accessory to theft, and/or possession and/or transportation and/or sale of stolen property. - Physical abuse, threat of violence, intimidation, and physical or mental harassment. - 19.
 Trespassing or unauthorized entry. - 20.
 Entering false fire alarms, tampering with fire extinguishers, alarms, or other safety equipment. - 21.
 Publishing, aiding in publishing, circulating, or aiding in circulation of anonymous publications or petitions of a libelous, slanderous, scurrilous, or unduly offensive nature. - 22.
-Smoking or use of any tobacco product in classrooms, laboratories, library-media buildings, or other locations where prohibited (including clinical sites). - 23.
-Playing a device such as a tape player, radio, or other electronic device in hallways, classrooms, or any other place where such activity would interfere with normal activity of the College. - 24.
-Any form of illegal activity defined by state or federal law or municipal ordinance.
+Smoking or use of any tobacco product on any College property. - 23.
+Playing a device such as a tape player, radio, or other electronic device in hallways, classrooms, or any other place where such activity would interfere with normal activity of the College.

-- 25. Disruptive or disorderly conduct that interferes with the rights and opportunities of those who attend the College to use and enjoy College facilities. - 26.
+- 24. Any form of illegal activity defined by state or federal law or municipal ordinance. - 25.
+Disruptive or disorderly conduct that interferes with the rights and opportunities of those who attend the College to use and enjoy College facilities. - 26.
 Failure to obtain clearance from an instructor to leave a class, lab, clinical, or campus during class and/or clinical hours. - 27.
 Failure to wear appropriate dress for the department in which the student is enrolled.
 Appropriate dress is defined as shoes, shirt, blouse, pants, dress, or other appropriate items designed for safety purposes. - 28.
 Participation in any form of gambling. - Unauthorized possession of a key to any College facility or vehicle.